ShradhaNbr/Read-File-using-Flask/README.md

 **Dependencies**

-Required libraries are mentioned in requirements.txt
+Required modules are mentioned in requirements.txt